broadconn/GameJam-Noir/Defend/README.md

 Towers can be placed on the grid.
 The cells they occupy are maked as such, so towers can not be placed on top of each other.

-## TODO
+## Roadmap
 ### Gameplay
-- ~~Grid visualization~~
+- ✔ ~~Grid visualization~~
-- ~~Tower placement~~
+- ✔ ~~Tower placement~~
-    - ~~Mark cells as blocked for the pathing generator.~~
+    - ✔ ~~Mark cells as blocked for the pathing generator.~~
 - Path generator
     - Take a start point, end point and blocked cells list.
 Use A* to find a path between the points.
+    - Enemies follow this path.
+Use a spline for more natural movement.
-    - Refresh whenever a tower is placed
+    - Refresh the path whenever a tower is placed
-    - Generate a spline for more organic minion movement
 - Minion spawning
     - Come up with a way to define waves of enemies
-    - enemies follow the pathing spline
+    - Enemies follow the pathing spline
+- Towers attack and enemies die
 - Camera movement
+    - Click and drag the ground to pan the camera
+    - Restrict the camera to the game area
+- Tower selling and upgrades
+    - Sell for 75% of their original cost
+    - Upgrade system (trees?)
 ### Tech
 - Switch to UI Toolkit from uGUI